alvarogarcia7/blog_source/source/_posts/2015-04-25-demand-for-tdd-and-refactoring.markdown

 When I went to the Jason Gorman's TDD workshop (experience report [here](../../../../2015/04/12/jason-gorman-tdd-intensive-workshop)), he said something interesting regarding refactor and TDD:

-> In job requirements, TDD is much more in demand than refactor.
+> In job offers / advertisements, TDD is much more in demand than refactor.
 But the latter is included in the former as an integral part.
 >
 > Jason Gorman